-8. Related party transactions
+9. Related party transactions

-The Organization has significant influence over Pelletier Youth in Transition ("Pelletier") by virtue of a substantially common Board of Directors.
+The Organization previously had significant influence over Pelletier Youth in Transition ("Pelletier") by virtue of a substantially common Board of Directors.
+As of March 24, 2021, the number of common Board members no longer constitutes a majority of each Board.
+Therefore, the Organization no longer has significant influence over Pelletier.
 Pelletier has a similar mission and goals, helping at-risk youth, ages 16 - 24 years, make a successful progression towards independence.
 It is registered as a charitable organization under the Income Tax Act and was incorporated without share capital under the Corporations Act (Ontario).

 Related party transactions occur in the normal course of operation and are measured at the exchange amounts, which is the consideration established and agreed to by the related parties.
-Donations received from Pelletier were \$249,408 (2018 - \$200,000).
+Donations received from Pelletier were nil (2019 - \$249,408).